 2. Thyme tea

 In Germany, thyme is an officially approved treatment for coughs, upper respiratory infections, bronchitis and whooping cough.
-The herb’s little leaves pack a potent punch of cough-calming compounds that work to relax tracheal and ileal muscles, and reduce inflammation.
-You can make a thyme tea by steeping two teaspoons of crushed thyme leaves in a cup of boiling water for 10 minutes, then strain.
+The herb’s leaves pack a potent punch of cough-calming compounds that work to relax tracheal and ileal muscles, and reduce inflammation.
+You can make a thyme tea by steeping two teaspoons of crushed thyme leaves in a cup of boiling water for 10 minutes, then strain, says Reader's Digest.
 Adding honey and lemon rounds out the flavor and adds extra soothing power as well.

 3. A hot shower